GoNZooo/gotyno-hs/README.md

 the entire project and once you've installed it, it will manage having the correct version of the compiler and all the Haskell libraries that are used as well.

+Once we have `stack` installed we can simply run the following in this project directory:

 ```
 stack install
 ```

+Stack will now install `gotyno-hs` as a binary in your `$HOME/.local/bin` directory.
+If you've made sure that you have this directory in your `$PATH` you can execute `gotyno-hs` anywhere.

 ## Supported languages